 Patient Navigators Help Cancer Patients Manage CareFeb 24, 2017

-The Affordable Care Act requires that each state health insurance exchange establish a navigator program to help people and businesses make informed decisions about enrolling.
+Since then, community-based navigation programs were developed with the help of federal grants.
+More recently, the Affordable Care Act mandated that state health insurance exchanges establish a navigator program to help people make informed decisions about enrolling in health insurance.

 What is a patient navigator?